Map Layers

 Click the **Layers** button in the top-right corner of the map view.
 The Map Layers panel appears on the right side of the map, organizing available layers into categories.
 Each layer shows a count of items currently on the map (e.g., "Competitors 4" or "All Stores 90").
 Click any layer to toggle its visibility, or use **Show All** / **Hide All** to control entire categories at once

-To customize which layers appear in your legend, click the Add or Edit Layers button at the bottom of the Map Layers panel.
-This opens the Manage Available Layers settings, where you can enable or disable layers for your legend.
+To customize which layers appear in your legend, click the **Manage Layers** button at the bottom of the Map Layers panel.
+This opens the layer management settings, where you can enable or disable layers for your legend.
 Disabled layers won't appear in the Map Layers panel but can be re-enabled at any time.

 **Area & Traffic**